Where are your project saboteurs? webinar

 People adjust the truth to suit themselves and thus serve their own interests: more power, more income, more respect.
 Based on one’s own interest, matters are portrayed in a better light and budgets are intentionally drawn up incorrectly.
 All of this is done with the express aim of influencing decision-making.

 Yet little attention has been paid to the art of undermining and manipulating projects.
 With more knowledge of the motivation and methods of project saboteurs, it could be combatted by the PMO.
 Which can in turn lead to large savings and better project results.

-This webinar provides an insight on the project saboteur and explores the tools necessary to manipulate a project successfully and professionally and how to counter all this.
+This webinar presented on Monday 2 March 2020, provided an insight on the project saboteur and explores the tools necessary to manipulate a project successfully and professionally and how to counter all this.

 Dion runs his own company, specialised in C -level and IT advice.
 He writes books regularly (e.g. The Project Saboteur, Agile with a smile, On Leadership and Coaching) and lectures at two universities.

 He was the Dutch central government’s CIO, held senior directors positions at several banks and is now a non-executive member of the board of an insurance company.
 He advises many companies and organisations like Deloitte, Dutch Railroads, City of Amsterdam, CGI and the Dutch Royal Airforce.
 He holds masters from the Wharton School of management (US) and Nyenrode University (NL).